 The Digital Classicist

 The Digital Classicist is a decentralised and international community of scholars and students interested in the application of innovative digital methods and technologies to research on the heritage of the ancient and historical worlds.
-The Digital Classicist is not core funded, and nor is it owned by any institution.
+The Digital Classicist is not hard-funded, nor owned by any institution.
 The main purpose of this site is to offer a web-based hub for discussion, collaboration and communication.

 - Discussion list: hosted by JISCmail, for the discussion of all aspects of Digital Humanties, e-Science, and cyberinfrastructure as they apply to the study of the ancient world; technical questions and advice; event, publication, and job announcements.
 Membership is open to anyone who wishes to sign up.

 - Stoa Blog: founded by Ross Scaife and hosted by the University of Kentucky, the Stoa Review, now hosted by the Institute of Classical Studies, is a lightly peer-reviewed venue for news, reviews, opinion and discussion of classical and digital matters, especially with a focus on web standards and Open Access/Open Source publication.
 Ross's work both predated and was the inspiration for the Digital Classicist.

 - Wiki: the heart of the Digital Classicist website, supporting collaboratively contributed and edited materials of various kinds: digital tools for the study or manipulation of ancient data; classical projects that employ advanced computational methods; technical questions of interest to classicists and archaeologists.
 Reports on postgraduate dissertations and other works-in-progress are especially welcome.
 Wiki accounts need to be approved by an editor, but this is only to cut back on spam not to limit participation to any putative élite.